hyped

 Spanish

-Word hype is considered uncommon in modern English.
+Word hyped is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.